DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site
         - these tests involve a significant risk (shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests are likely)
         - During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations.
 The full interruption test is the most thorough test but also the most disruptive.

+- 7.12.6 Communication
+    - **DR Comunication**: DR testing communication encompasses various internal and external stakeholders with different needs and communication methods/preferences
+        - Internal Stakeholders:
+            - Disaster Recovery Team: Reliable real-time channels for real-time cordination, problem-solving and decision making e.g Chats, Teams, Zoom
+            - Managment: Needs periodic updates on progress and potential impact on normal operations. e.g emails
+            - Wide Company: General awareness and ahead of scheduled tests minimizes confusion.
+Pre-test and post-test announements.
+        - External Stakeholders:
+            - Customer/Clients: In large scale tests or real life scenarios, there should be proactive controlled communications about potential service disruptions.
+When there are impacts, ETAs for resolution are important for preserving trust and managing expectations.
+            - Partners: if testing may impact join systems or join operations, inform partners of relevant timelines and agree on cordination channels.
+            - Regulators: Certain industries have reporting requirements.
+For testing that triggers downtime of regulated systems, advanced notification of post-test results may be mandatory.
+Always include compliance experts in plan creation and testing.

 [7.13](#7.13) Particpate in Business Continuity (BC) planning and exercises (OSG-9 Chpt 3)